Objectives of the service

-According to feedback gathered through engaging with all the previous segments, it was expressed that all the groups where in the need of a solution which provides the following:
+According to feedback gathered from engaging with all the previous segments, it was expressed that all the groups where in the need of a solution which provides the following:

-- Assessment of metocean characteristics to support technical and financial decisions for new projects
+Assessment of metocean characteristics to support technical and financial decisions for new offshore wind projects

 MESPAC users will access survey-like information, completely de-risking the required operations and saving considerable amount of time required by offshore measurement campaigns.

 Service/ system concept